awsdocs/amazon-eks-user-guide/doc_source/sample-deployment.md

 1. Create a Kubernetes service and deployment\.

-   1. Save the following contents to a file named `sample-service.yaml` on your computer\.
-If you're deploying to [AWS Fargate](fargate.md) pods, then make sure that the value for `namespace` matches the namespace that you defined in your [AWS Fargate profile](fargate-profile.md)\.
-This sample deployment will pull a container image from a public repository, deploy three replicas of it to your cluster, and create a Kubernetes service with its own IP address that can be accessed from within the cluster only\.
-To access the service from outside the cluster, you need to deploy a [network load balancer](network-load-balancing.md) or [ALB Ingress Controller](alb-ingress.md)\.
+   1. Save the following contents to a file that's named `sample-service.yaml` on your computer\.
+If you're deploying to [AWS Fargate](fargate.md) pods, make sure that the value for `namespace` matches the namespace that you defined in your [AWS Fargate profile](fargate-profile.md)\.
+This sample deployment pulls a container image from a public repository, deploy three replicas of it to your cluster\.
+Then, it creates a Kubernetes service with its own IP address that can be accessed from within the cluster only\.
+To access the service from outside the cluster, deploy a [network load balancer](network-load-balancing.md) or [ALB Ingress Controller](alb-ingress.md)\.

-      The image is a multi\-architecture image, so if your cluster includes both x86 and Arm nodes, then the pod can be scheduled on either type of hardware architecture\.
-Kubernetes will deploy the appropriate hardware image based on the hardware type of the node it schedules the pod on\.
-Alternatively, if you only want the deployment to run on nodes with a specific hardware architecture, or your cluster only contains one hardware architecture, then remove either `amd64` or `arm64` from the example that follows\.
+      The image is a multi\-architecture image\.
+If your cluster includes both x86 and Arm nodes, the pod can be scheduled on either type of hardware architecture\.
+Kubernetes deploys the appropriate hardware image based on the hardware type of the node it schedules the pod on\.
+Alternatively, if you only want the deployment to run on nodes with a specific hardware architecture, remove either `amd64` or `arm64` from the example that follows\.
+Or, if your cluster only contains one hardware architecture, also do the same\.

       ```
       apiVersion: v1